amoghathalekar/Stochastic-RSI-Trend-Following-Strategy/README.md

 # Stochastics-RSI-Trend-Following-Strategy

-This is a Trend Following strategy that uses RSI and Stochastics(in its purest form) with a trailing stop loss set by Chandelier Exit indicator.
+This is a Trend Following strategy that uses RSI and Stochastics with a trailing stop loss set by Chandelier Exit indicator.